 I take pride in the fact that SFFTE has always been a reflection of my personality.
 In the same way I take pride in the fact that all these years staying true to myself led me to where I am now, but also in the fact that despite all the ups, downs, successes, fails, happy times and broken nights I’ve always been able to reevaluate what I’ve been doing, where I stand and not less important: where I want to be.
 I always want to remain curious and critical.
 It’s in my nature I guess.

-We always compare our behind the scenes with everyone else’s highlight reel.
-A habit that doesn’t necessarily has to be good or bad, but one that can make you feel bad about yourself.
+At the same time we always compare our behind the scenes with everyone else’s highlight reels.
+A habit that isn’t necessarily good or bad, but one that can make us feel bad about ourselves.
 And in a society that profits from your self doubt, loving yourself almost feels like a rebellious act.
 I think we’re done with being perfect.
-We’re done with keeping up appearance.
+We’re done with keeping up appearances.
 We’re done with wrapping ourselves in rainbows, macarons and unicorns.
-Doesn’t mean we have been trying to fool our audience all that time, I can assure that I’ve never done anything against my will, never posted a positive post about a product I didn’t like only because I was offered a certain amount of money and I definitely never felt like I had to do so in order to fit in, but on the other hand it started to bug me more and more that I also had my share in keeping the aforementioned alive by rigidly posting monochrome pictures on my Instagram channel filled with social moments, sneakers, and smiles.
-All with a clinically white background.
-Perfection?
+This doesn’t mean I have been trying to fool my audience all that time.
+I can assure that I’ve never done anything against my will.
+I have never posted a positive review about a product I didn’t like only because I was offered a certain amount of money, and I definitely never felt like I had to do so in order to fit in.

 So Lennart was right all along.
 All I had to do was what I do best anyway: to be me.
 An unfiltered, unpretentious, unaffected (goofball!) me.
 It’ll be fun again indeed, I am convinced.
 Let’s create a new kind of perfection; an imperfect one.